Franco Baresi: Club career

 Baresi retired at the end of the 1996–97 Serie A season, at age 37.
-In his 20 seasons with Milan, he won six Serie A titles, three European Cup/UEFA Champions League titles (reaching five finals in total), two Intercontinental Cups (four finals in total), four European Supercups (five finals in total), four Supercoppa Italiana (five finals in total), two Serie B titles and a Mitropa Cup.
+In his 20 seasons with Milan, he won six Serie A titles, three European Cup/UEFA Champions League titles (reaching five finals in total), two Intercontinental Cups (four finals in total), three European Supercups (four finals in total), four Supercoppa Italiana (five finals in total), two Serie B titles and a Mitropa Cup.
 He scored 31 goals for Milan, 21 of which were on penalties, and, despite being a defender, he was the top scorer of the Coppa Italia during the 1989–90 season, the only trophy which he failed to win with Milan, reaching the final twice during his career.
 His final goal for Milan was scored in a 2–1 win against Padova on 27 August 1995.
 In his honour, Milan retired his number 6 shirt, which he had worn throughout his career.
 The captain's armband, which he had worn for 15 seasons, was handed over to Paolo Maldini.
 Milan organised a celebration match in his honour, which was played on 28 October 1997 at the San Siro, featuring many footballing stars.